 Penny stocks seem to be getting fashionable again.
 More and more people are trading penny stocks with the hope of getting rich quick.
 Whilst penny stocks can make you a lot of money in a short amount of time, there is also a huge risk of them making you bankrupt.
+No one likes the idea of losing all their money, especially if you risk Declaring Bankruptcy In Alberta or wherever you are.
 The idea of making lot of money in such a short space of time is very appealing to most of us, but in an industry like this, one mistake can be costly and we don’t all have money to throw away.
 To go about it the right way, looking at sites such as Stocktrades.ca would be a good place to start.
 It is best to get all the information you need before committing to anything as serious as this.

 Shorting Penny stocks